avijeetpandey/java-lld/src/SOLID/SOLID_NOTES.md

 ### Single Responsibility principle
 Single responsibility principle states that a class should have only one responsibility, in other words it should only have one reason to change.

+### Open closed principle
+Open-Close principle states that, A class should be open for extension but closed for modification.

+### Liskov Substitution Principle